top of page

 Competition Window:

-7,500 vertical feet measured by the judges with data from the PLD.
+7,500 vertical feet measured by the judges with data from the PLD worn by the Designated Team Member (DTM).

 Exit Altitude: